-Steven Faerm is an Associate Professor of Fashion at Parsons School of Design (Program Director, BFA Fashion Design, 2007-2011).
-A Parsons alumnus ('94) and Designer of the Year Nominee, he began teaching in 1998 while working for designers such as Marc Jacobs and Donna Karan.
+Steven Faerm is an Associate Professor of Fashion at Parsons School of Design (Undergraduate Program Director, Fashion Design, 2007-2011).
+A Parsons alumnus ('94) and Designer of the Year Nominee, he began teaching in 1998 while working for designers Marc Jacobs, Donna Karan, Kenneth Richard, and more.
 He has been recognized for his teaching by being awarded "The University Distinguished Teaching Award" and The BFA Fashion Design Program's "Teaching Excellence Award."

-Steven has created college- and pre-college programs and courses for Parsons and other international institutions, and has served as a consultant for Rhode Island School of Design, Pratt Institute, and Otis College of Art and Design.
-He has taught and lectured for such institutions as Harvard University, Massachusetts Institute of Technology (MIT), Brown University, Virginia Commonwealth University, Donghua University in Shanghai, The University of Palermo (UP) in Buenos Aires, and The Spero Villioti School in South Africa.
-Since 2012, he has co-produced an academic journal dedicated to design and design education with Parsons and UP.
+Steven has created college- and pre-college programs and courses for Parsons and other international institutions, and has served as a consultant for Rhode Island School of Design, Pratt Institute, Otis College of Art and Design, and Marist College.
+He has taught and lectured for other institutions including Harvard University, Massachusetts Institute of Technology (MIT), Brown University, Virginia Commonwealth University, Donghua University in Shanghai, The University of Palermo (UP) in Buenos Aires, and The Spero Villioti School in South Africa.
+Since 2012, he has co-produced an academic journal dedicated to design education and practice with Parsons and UP.